 Funnel-web spiders are spiders that build funnel-shaped webs, which they use as burrows or to trap prey.
-Three distinct spider families are known popularly as funnel-web spiders.
-Spiders in the Agelenidae, Dipluridae and Hexathelidae families all build funnel-shaped webs, but that is where their similarities end.
+Three distinct spider families are known popularly as funnel-web spiders, but they are all quite different.
+Some species are among the most deadly spiders in the world, while others are not harmful to humans.

 Agelenidae: Non-dangerous funnel spiders

-Agelenids are medium-sized for arachnids — about 4 to 20 millimeters long.
-They are usually grey or brown, with spots on their backs and banded legs.
-Their eight eyes are arranged in two rows.
+Agelenids are medium-sized for arachnids — about 4 to 20 millimeters long (up to three-quarters of an inch).
+According to the University of Michigan’s BioKids, these species are usually grey or brown, with spots on their backs and banded legs.
+“They have eight eyes,” Bills said, arranged in two rows.

 These spiders typically eat insects, though they have been known to eat other spiders.

 Hexathelid spiders live in Australia, and their funnel webs are really burrows lined with silk.
 These spiders have a dangerous bite.
 Two well-known species of Hexathelidae are the Sydney funnel spider and the northern tree funnel spider.
 Both are often included on lists of the most deadly spiders in the world, according to the Commonwealth Scientific and Industrial Research Organization (CSIRO).

 “This group contains some spiders of medical significance in their native Australia,” Bills said.While most species are not dangerous to humans, the Sydney funnel spider and the tree-dwelling venomous biters have garnered deadly reputations.